Sunak urged to launch Braverman probe as contact with ethics team emerges

 Another Tory ex-minister added: “It’s behaviour which illustrates her constant poor judgement.
 The PM will be damaged if he lets her continue peddling inflated rhetoric and giving speeches that trash the Conservative brand.”

+One senior Tory said colleagues would be “less sympathetic” if Ms Braverman is found to have broken the rules because she has “a track record”, adding: “Despite all this stuff about her representing a faction, it is a pretty small faction and a lot of right-wingers do not like her at all.”

-Labour leader Sir Keir Starmer said Ms Braverman should resign if she is found to have broken the ministerial code.
+Labour leader Sir Keir Starmer said Ms Braverman should resign if she is found to have broken the ministerial code, while the Liberal Democrats said Mr Sunak’s “inability to act” on a probe “is a clear failure of leadership”.

 Sir Alistair Graham, former chair of the committee on standards in public life, also called for an investigation – saying it “looks like totally inappropriate behaviour”.

-Sir Alistair told The Independent: “If the evidence demonstrates she asked civil servants to behave in an inappropriate manner, I would think it would be a breach of the code.”
+The ex-standards chief told The Independent: “If the evidence demonstrates she asked civil servants to behave in an inappropriate manner, I would think it would be a breach of the code.”

 But her allies have argued she was the victim of a smear campaign.
 Craig Mackinlay MP said the row over Ms Braverman’s speeding fine is a “total storm in a teacup”.